 4. Either obtain written informed consent to retain the commission or remit it to the client.

-It is best practice to keep a record of all commission earned, the amount and the date on which written informed consent was obtained.
+It is a requirement to keep a record of all commission earned, the amount and the date on which written informed consent was obtained.

 If you are unable to complete the steps above, you need to report this to us using the form below.